I started out as stop-gap tech editor. Two years on, I seem to be getting the hang of it...

 Adding another dimension

 There was a nagging question though; is a 3D laptop anything more than a gimmick?
 I was skeptical at first.
 But as soon as I wore the polarising glasses and switched on content that comes bundled with Acer Tri-Def Software on the laptop, I started having second thoughts.
-The 3D effects in the short films were a
+The 3D effects in the short films were as good as any I had seen in IMAX theatres.
+In fact, the 3D stills were even better.

 But, how good is the 3D on other content.
 I pushed in an old Merchant-Ivory DVD and tried to watch it using the Tri-Def software.
 The conversion was decent, considering Shakespeare Wallah wasn’t made for three-dimension.
 The software even allows you to increase depth of the 3D effect, though this did produce some jarring images at the extremes.